wpeventmanager/wp-event-manager/readme.txt

  = [3.1.23] 10-3-2022 =

 Fix - Issue related to the display of the event form field in post an event and edit age.
-Fix - Improved security and escaping output.
+Fix - Improved security and escaping output for events.
 Fix - Issue related to the event venue/organizer option in the event dashboard.
 Fix - Issue related to the dismiss option in the event dashboard.
 Fix - Issue related to event banners at the backend.